adarshrao1/Water-Detection/README.md

 **Jupyter Notebook** version can be used either by training or by exporting pickled data.
-Install the requirements before executing the file, which can be done either by using the command :
+Install the requirements before executing the file, which is done either by using the command :
 ```
 pip install fastai wandb opencv-python --user
 ```